myspotontheweb/godemo/README.md

 **Note:**

-In version v0.10.1 there appears to be a bug where an Ingres is not being created.
-The helm release can be enables as follows to fix this:
+In version v0.10.1 there appears to be a bug where an Ingress is not being created.
+Apply the following work-around which patches the helm release

 ```
 helm upgrade go-demo charts/go --set ingress.enabled=true --set basedomain=k8s.local